 A flower basket is a versatile choice.
 The basket can decorate a wake or memorial.
 It’s also easy for the family to move the arrangement between a funeral, memorial, and reception, so flower baskets a great ‘mobile’ choice.

 If the deceased’s religion and cultural background is different, ask for advice.
 The funeral director or house of worship can help.

 Most, but not all religions and cultures support the gift of funeral flowers.
 Checking cultural and religious norms before sending flowers guarantees your gift is well-received.

 Send Flowers to Offer Condolences

 Now that you know the flowers for grief, you’re ready to send an arrangement with confidence, and above all with peace of mind.

 The loss of a loved one is always difficult.
 The right floral arrangement offers love and comfort while celebrating a special life.

-Contact us when you need a message of sympathy.
+Contact us when you need to express your sympathy.
 We’ll help you express your sentiments with meaningful flowers, because we understand the importance of getting these decisions right.